 The duration of the project is 24 months.
 Project partners are: Aristotle University of Thessaloniki, University of Leuven, European Association of Sports Management, NHTV Breda University of Applied Sciences, Lithuanian Sports University and European Culture and Sport Organization.

 The 1st European research project on gender equality in sport

-The Mulier Institute, along with the Ministry of Health, Welfare and Sport and NOC*NSF, will represent the Netherlands in the first European research project on gender equality in sport.
+The Mulier Institute, along with the Ministry of Health, Welfare and Sport and NOC*NSF, represented the Netherlands in the first European research project on gender equality in sport.
 Making gender equality a reality in sport is one of the main goals of the Council of Europe and the European Union.
-Through the “ALL IN – Towards gender balance” project, the Council of Europe is currently running a data collection campaign on women and men in sport in 19 European countries.
-The project focuses on six main areas: leadership, coaching, participation, gender-based violence, media / communication, and policies and programmes addressing gender equality in sport.
-The Ministry / government department responsible for sport, the National Olympic Committee and the national Olympic sports federations from each country are invited to contribute to this research.
+Through the “ALL IN – Towards gender balance” project, the Council of Europe ran a data collection campaign on women and men in sport in 19 European countries.
+The project focused on six main areas: leadership, coaching, participation, gender-based violence, media/communication, and policies and programmes addressing gender equality in sport.
+The Ministry/government department responsible for sport, the National Olympic Committee and the national Olympic sports federations from each country were invited to contribute to this research.

-The results of this research project will allow for comparisons between the situations in Dutch sports organisations and other organisations in the Netherlands and in the rest of Europe.
-Furthermore, the results will contribute to the development of relevant sport and gender policies at an international, European and national level.
-Results are expected by September 2019.
+The results of this research project are available in this report.
+They allow for comparisons between the situations in Dutch sports organisations and other organisations in the Netherlands and in the rest of Europe.
+Furthermore, the results contribute to the development of relevant sport and gender policies at an international, European and national level.